Worksheets and lesson ideas to challenge students to think hard about apparatus and techniques in science (GCSE and Key Stage 3)

 Naming scientific apparatus – play Pick It!

-Every practical class I am in I always ask students ‘what is the name of this?’.
-Quite often students are unable to name common lab apparatus they are using.
 An easy and fun way to get students to learn the names of apparatus is to play a simple game called Pick It.
 The rules are simple.
 Place all the apparatus for a practical on the front desk.
 Divide the class in half and then ask one member of the class to come to the front and ‘pick’ a specific item of apparatus.
 If they get it right the team gets a point.
 Now ask the other half of the class to pick a different item.
-Not only is this great AFL i.e. you can see when students pick the wrong apparatus, it is also fun and memorable.
+Not only is this great AFL i.e. you can see when students pick the right and wrong apparatus, it is also fun and memorable.